bosch-io/bcx2017/Available_Devices/BCX17_Bosch_DINION_IP_starlight_6000_HD.md

 ## Available devices

 The DINION cameras are identified through their IP address, printed on the of the device.
+They publish events into Hono using the device ID `dinon.<serialnumber>`.

 The following devices are available:

 | URL                    | Serial number      | MAC               |
 |------------------------|--------------------|-------------------|